 Beyond just this example of white human hands appearing in these pictures, there is also the overwhelming whiteness of the robots themselves.
 A quick search of any of the large stock image databases for the term AI reveals that most of the images are of white robots.
 Why are they always white?
 Is it because it’s a ‘neutral’ colour?

 The whiteness of these robots seems to be a classic case of white being taken as the.
+In their paper, The Whiteness of AI, Stephen Cave and Kanta Dihal note the seriousness of this overwhelming Whiteness when they say that “AI racialized as White allows for a full erasure of people of color from the White utopian imagery.”
 By centering whiteness as the default colour of the future, these images contribute to envisioning a technological future that excludes people of colour in much the same way that Big Tech today does.

 A less serious, but no less prevalent, form of terribleness can be seen in the plethora of ridiculous images of robots using electronic appliances for which they could have no conceivable need.
 Among the most common offenders are:

 ...robots using calculators (presumably doing their taxes for the robo tax)...

 ...robots wearing headphones and using laptops in the classic 'call centre' image...

 ...and robots wearing headphones, typing on keyboards and having loads of flying neon ‘internet symbols’ emerging from their chest:

 We have even found a robot using a stethoscope, into which the creator of the image somehow managed to shoehorn a semi-naked woman just to make things more unnecessarily terrible: